csirmaz-lit/Primus-Vittason/book.md

 # ***

+One of the main arguments against seeing the human mind as a physical system is **free will**.
+A physical system is seen as predictable, mechanic, whose future states can in theory be predicted from its initial one.
+How could such a system have free will?

+There are many questions and problems bundled up in the above argument; I will need to restrict myself to just touching on them.

+First of all, humans are largely predictable: psychology, psychiatry and sociology describe and predict our behavior very effectively.
+So maybe we have less of a free will anyway than we imagine.

+Secondly, physical systems are only completely predictable in classical physics, and even there only in theory.
+For example, predicting the movements of three celestial bodies (just three, without anything else in this simple universe) using classical physics is already so complicated numerically, that it can only be predicted inaccurately and with very great effort.

+In quantum mechanics, some randomness is creeping into the physical reality, which makes such predictions impossible even in theory.
+Indeed, some physicists, like Roger Penrose, find free will exactly here.

+But on the most fundamental level, what would free will be?
+It would mean that a human, given some well-known conditions, can choose to act this way, or that way.
+To test whether the human indeed has this choice, and is not simply at the mercy of the chemical processes in its brain, we would need to recreate the initial conditions exactly many-many times, and observe if the human behaves the same way all the time, or its mind can shake off the shackles of some deterministic physics and somehow contradict it.
+This is the basis of all scientific knowledge: experiments.

+The sad truth is that we never are (or will be) able to recreate the initial conditions exactly.
+If nothing else, time has changed: in our world, time appears to be monotone, moving forward all the time, and we can never jump back to a previous point to do a "what if" experiment.
+This means that we will never be able to determine if humans indeed possess free will or not.

+Does this mean that all experiments are flawed?
+Yes, it does.
+But most systems that we experiment on are simple and robust enough, and they do not require a complete recreation of the initial conditions.
+If we release a cannon ball from the top of a tower, it will fall with roughly the same speed today, and tomorrow, if the sun shines, or if it rains.
+But free will precisely aims at determining whether there is any wiggle room in the laws of physics, and whether this can somehow be navigated or controlled.
+Such approximate experiments would not help us settle this question.

+But time is not actually monotone!
+I hear you say.
+There is space-time, and one can move in time similarly to moving in space.
+Therefore it could be possible to recreate the initial state perfectly and test free will.
+It is indeed true that an almost forward flowing time is not inherent in most physical processes as they can happen forwards as well as backwards (with some extra conditions).
+Yet we do experience time as a separate, monotone thing, and how this kind of time emerges is the subject of active research.
+As far as I understand, the current theory is that due to how universes evolve, certain processes (that usually go forward in time) are simply more probable than processes that go backwards.

+Ultimately though we don't have the final answer about time, while understanding its exact nature would be crucial in understanding an experiment, an initial state, a consequence, or something that goes against consequences: free will.
+We simply cannot decide at the moment if humans have free will, and if time is indeed monotone, the question itself becomes nonsensical.

+# ***

-“I find little promising about the notion of qualia.
+“I find little promising about the notion of **qualia**.
 The fact that certain physical brain states are organized into experiences, abstract qualities (e.g. color) or feelings via introspection, and that these can be communicated via language (as without these being communicated and externalized we may as well assume they do not exist), is more a consequence of our shared biology and morphology than anything else.
 Humans are very similar in terms of their genetic makeup and environment, which in turn makes our gene expression, bodies, brains, learning, etc. very similar, too.
 We have also evolved to be pattern-seeking animals, so it is little wonder that we find patterns, and similar patterns, in our brain states.
 This in itself does not warrant ascribing any kind of reality to these patterns.
 In this sense, the problem we face here is very similar to the reality of objects in the face of the boundary problem, which we will introduce soon.”
 # III Entrapment

 We now know that when we perceive the world, it happens via our bodies, and these perceptions are also stored in a memory that is encoded in the body.
 These statements may sound trivial, but they have the important consequence that if we consider everything we have experienced, we necessarily find that each and every one of these experiences happened through the same body - our body.